Share this with someone who might benefit.

 Change has to come from inside them.
 It can’t just be them saying, “I don’t want to hurt you anymore because you’ll leave me.”
 That says they’ll change for you.
 That’s not lasting.
 And it’s not real.
 They shouldn’t change for you.
 They should change for themselves.
 That is fully owning their old behaviors and who they were.

 Changing for you means altering behaviors while they’re in your life but not actually healing what needs healing inside of them.
-They need to embrace that real change happens when they change for themselves, whether they are in a relationship or not.
+They need to embrace the fact that real change happens when they change for themselves, whether they are in a relationship or not.

 They should be saying, “I realize how awful I’ve been.
 It makes me sick.
 I never want to be that person again.
 Whether you’re in my life or not, I need to change for me.”